codewithsom/Summer-Internship-2022/Day-6/Readme.md

     };
    ```

-### 6. What is an Array and how is it different from an Object in JavaScript?
+### 6. What is an Array and how is it different from an Object in JavaScript ?

 An array is a special variable, that can hold more than one value.
 In Programming languages such as C++, Java,etc. Arrays are generally collection of similar types of data.
 Arrays in JS are also objects.